GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

 In addition to the info here, also see the [Troubleshooting](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/troubleshooting.md) page in the Kubernetes docs.

-To confirm that all your nodes, pods, nodes, and replication controllers are up and running properly, you can run the following commands:
+To confirm that all your nodes, pods, and deployments are up and running properly, you can run the following commands:

     $ kubectl get nodes
     $ kubectl get pods
-    $ kubectl get rc
+    $ kubectl get deployments

 For the pods, you can see whether each pod is `Running` or `Pending`.
 If a pod isn't moving into the `Running` state after about a minute, that is an indication that it isn't starting up properly.